gnutix/videos-downloader/README.md

 ## Running the application

-Copy the default configuration file :
+Copy the default configuration file and adapt the values as needed:

 `cp config/app.yml.dist config/app.yml`

-Adapt the values as needed.
-Then :
+To get a list of options for running the script :

+`bin/app --help`

+And finally to run the script :

 `bin/app`